oxcamne/oxcam/docs/development_install.md

 }
 ```

-Finally, you need to create settings_private.py in the py4web/apps/oxcam directory.
+Finally, you need to create [settings_private.py](https://oxcamne.github.io/oxcam/install#configure-the-software-for-your-organization) in the py4web/apps/oxcam directory.
 If you are maintaining OxCamNE's instance you can copy the oxcamne development version from the root folder of the OxCamNE archive.

+Note that if you THREAD_SUPPORT=True you should not need the Python: Email configuration.
+You might use the Python: daily configuration to run the task on demand.

 ### Start Py4web and oxcam